WCAG Colour Contrast: What does the 4.5:1 ratio actually mean?

 Tritanopia, on the other hand, looks noticeably different because it affects our blue-sensitive cone cells, which operate more independently from the red and green receptors.
 This is why the tritanopia simulation shows such a distinct shift in how blues and yellows are perceived.

 This visualisation helps explain why colour alone should never be used to convey information - what might be an obvious colour difference to someone with typical colour vision could be indistinguishable to someone with CVD.
+That’s actually its own WCAG rule, SC 1.4.1 Use of Color (Level A), and it’s separate from contrast: it’s about never relying on hue alone, like error text that’s only red, or links set apart from body text by colour with no underline.
 This is why maintaining proper contrast ratios is crucial for accessibility, regardless of how users perceive colour.

 What the heck is relative luminance?

-Understanding this concept helps to explain why some colour combinations are easier to read.
-It also explains why pure blue (0,0,255) appears much darker than pure green (0,255,0) to our eyes, despite both being at maximum value, since blue only contributes 11% to our perceived brightness, while green contributes 59% - that’s a dramatic difference in luminance.
+This helps explain why some colour combinations are easier to read than others.
+It’s also why pure blue (0,0,255) looks so much darker than pure green (0,255,0) to our eyes, even though both are cranked up to maximum: green pulls most of the weight, blue barely any.
+A dramatic difference in luminance.

 Who decided that a 4.5:1 or 3:1 ratio was needed?